 Lifespan – 8/10

 For an early PlayStation game, this was fairly long.
-It may not have been on the same level as Final Fantasy VII, but 100% completion would take in excess of 20-30 hours, which is outstanding as far I’m concerned.
+It may not have been on the same level as Final Fantasy VII, but 100% completion would take in excess of 7 to 8 hours, which was fairly long for the time.
 The longer a game can be made to last, the better.
 Nowadays, that may seem like a fraction of what quite a few games of today can deliver, but I was left wanting for nothing after I finished this game when I was a kid.
 It still makes for a very fulfilling experience to this day; being aware of the game’s historical importance and what impact it subsequently had on Sony only makes the experience evermore enthralling.

 Storyline – 6/10

 This is where the game falls down a little bit for me.
 As with a lot of video game stories for the time, it is somewhat basic.
 Insomniac had a bit of a way to go before they would eventually expand on this area in other installments.
 The story follows a young purple dragon called Spyro, who lives among a colony of dragons.
 During a television interview (bizarrely), one of the dragons insults the game’s main villain, Gnasty Gnorc, who then becomes enraged and decides to use his magic to turn all the dragons into crystals.
 Spyro escapes his wrath and sets out on a journey to find and free the imprisoned dragons and defeat Gnasty Gnorc.
 The best thing about this story is its element of humor; in lieu of Insomniac tradition, it would seem.
 It’s been seen all throughout the Ratchet & Clank series, but it’s interesting to see where it all stemmed from.